 Start by heating 1 tbsp of olive oil in a large, oven-proof skillet over medium-high heat.
 Add 8 oz Italian sausage (casing removed) and cook for about 3-5 minutes (about 3-5 minutes).
 Make sure to break up the sausage as it cooks, and then drain the excess fat.
 Stir in 1/4 cup pepperoni and heat for about 1 minute.
 Stir in 1 15oz can tomato sauce, 1/2 tsp dried oregano, 1/2 tsp dried basil, 1/4 tsp garlic powder, 8 oz of pasta noodles, and 1 1/2 cups water.
 Bring to a boil and cover.
 Then reduce heat and simmer until pasta is cooked (about 12-14 minutes.)
 After you remove from the heat, sprinkle with 1 cup mozzarella and 1/4 cup pepperoni.
 Broil in the oven until melted and golden brown, about 2 minutes.
 Serve meal immediately and enjoy!

 Getting kids to eat their veggies can sometimes feel like a never-ending battle.
 The not-so-secret-weapon: cheese.
 Cheesy broccoli and rice is a great dish that you can add other ingredients to, like peas or carrots.
 It's also something you can easily make in the Instant Pot on those busy nights.
-With pieces chopped up small enough, this makes a great toddler meal, too!
+With pieces chopped up small enough into bite-sized pieces, this makes a great toddler meal, too!

 This is something my mom made for us growing up (with a green salad on the side), and every single person in my family loved it!
 Start by cooking 1 box of jumbo pasta shells.
 For the filling, mix 15 oz ricotta, 1 box frozen spinach, 1/2 cup grated parmesan, 1/4 cup grated pecorino, 1 clove minced garlic, 1 tbsp chopped parsley, and 2 cups mozzarella.
 Season with salt and pepper and stir in one egg.
 Spread 2-1/2 cups tomato sauce in a 9x13-inch dish.
 Fill each shell with 1 tbsp ricotta mixture and place it upwards in the dish.
 Pour remaining sauce over shells and sprinkle with 2 cups mozzarella.
 Cover with foil and bake 30 minutes, then remove foil and bake for an additional 20 to 30 minutes.
 You can add ground turkey or Italian sausage to the recipe for some extra protein.